newren/git-filter-repo/README.md

 with specialized needs can leverage it to quickly create [entirely new history rewriting tools](contrib/filter-repo-demos).

+filter-repo requires a fairly [recent version of git](#upstream-improvements) (git >= 2.22.0 at a minimum, newer versions are needed for some features).

 filter-repo is a single-file python script, depending only on the python standard library (and execution of git commands), all of which is designed to make build/installation trivial: just copy it into your $PATH.